rujiaxie/BTRY_6020/README.md

 - `Final_Report.pdf` is the Final Report of the project.

 - *Analysis/*
-	- `Final_Project.Rmd` and `Final_Project.pdf` contain the full R code used for statistical analysis in this project.
+	- `Final_Project_AnalysisCode.Rmd` and `Final_Project_AnalysisCode.pdf` contain the full R code used for statistical analysis in this project.

 - *Data/*
 	- `Boston-house-price-data.csv` is the csv file from Kaggle.com with all the variables that are used in R for analysis.